IPhone X: Hardware

 The iPhone X has a 5.85 inch (marketed as 5.8 inch) OLED color-accurate screen that supports DCI-P3 wide color gamut, sRGB, and high dynamic range, and has a contrast ratio of 1,000,000:1.
 The idea for an all-display smartphone was famously presented by Apple's hardware design team in a meeting, where Tim Cook said "Can we do this?"
 He also proposed the name "Super Retina Display" instead of the previous "Retina Display".

 The Super Retina display has the True Tone technology found on the iPad Pro, which uses ambient light sensors to adapt the display's white balance to the surrounding ambient light.

 The iPhone X doubles the touch sampling rate of previous models, from 60 Hz to 120 Hz.
 However, it does not feature the variable 10–120 Hz ProMotion technology used in the displays of the second-generation iPad Pro released the same year.
-OLED screen technology has a known negative trend of "burn-in" effects, in which particular elements consistently on the screen for long periods of time leave a faint trace even after new images appear.
+OLED screen technology has a known negative trend of "burn-in" effects, in which particular elements that are consistently on the screen for long periods of time leave a faint trace even after new images appear.
 Apple acknowledged that its OLED screens were not excluded from this issue, writing in a support document that "This is also expected behavior".

 Greg Joswiak, Apple's vice president of product marketing, told Tom's Guide that the OLED panels Apple used in the iPhone X had been engineered to avoid the over-saturation of colors that using OLED panels typically results in, having made color adjustments and subpixel-level refinements for crisp lines and round corners.
-For out-of-warranty servicing for damages not relating to manufacturing defects, screen repairs of iPhone X cost US$279, while other damage repairs cost US$549.
+For out-of-warranty servicing for damages not relating to manufacturing defects, screen repairs of the iPhone X cost US$279, while other damage repairs cost US$549.

 Color options

-The iPhone X has two color options; silver and space gray.
+The iPhone X has two color options: silver and space gray.
 The sides of the phone are composed of surgical-grade stainless steel to improve durability, and the front and back are made of glass.
 The design is intended to be IP67 water and dust resistant.